jeffro256/carrot/src/carrot_raw.md

 #### View-Received

-This level provides the wallet with the ability to see all incoming payments, but cannot see any outgoing payments and change outputs.
-It can be used for payment processing or auditing purposes.
+This tier provides the wallet with the ability to see all external payments and external change, but cannot see any internal enotes, nor where any enotes are spent.

 #### View-All

-This is a full view-only wallet than can see all incoming and outgoing payments (and thus can calculate the correct wallet balance).
+This is a full view-only wallet than can see all external and internal payment and change enotes, as well as where they are spent (and thus can calculate the correct wallet balance).

 #### Master wallet (Master)